tbates/tbates.github.io/_posts/2000-12-20-base-Philosophy.markdown

 3. Maintain a reproducible workflow.
 4. Communicate results effectively.

-`umx` also provides a suite of complete twin models - a complex multi-group task – to aid users.
+`umx` also provides a wide range of twin models implementing these complex multi-group models as single function calls.

 You can learn more about umx and twin modeling in Bates, Maes, & Neale, (2019). umx: Twin and Path-Based Structural Equation Modeling in R. *Twin Res Hum Genet*, **22**, 27-41. [doi:10.1017/thg.2019.2](https://www.cambridge.org/core/journals/twin-research-and-human-genetics/article/umx-twin-and-pathbased-structural-equation-modeling-in-r/B9658AC0CDA139E540BFAC0C9D989623) open access.

 Read below on installing umx, then on to the modeling!

-`umx` is easy to learn, but first you need to install it.
-If If you haven't already, install `umx`.
-Go to  `R`, and type:
+Install umx like any other cran package.
+In `R` type:

 ```r
 install.packages("umx")